tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * Choose **Next**.

-### Reload your web app

-You're returned to the **Web** page

-There is now a **Configuration** section with the name of your URL, and a big green **Reload** button with your URL on it.

-* Choose the **Reload XXX.pythonanywhere.com** button, where XXX is used in place of your account name.

-A wait icon appears for a few seconds, then the page returns to its previous state.
-You're finally ready to install py4web.

 ## Installing py4web from source on pythonanywhere

 One of the distinct features of py4web is that it is nothing more than a Python program. py4web apps are nothing more than a simple